Blog

 Post-installation tips for your new Sir Walter lawn

-Turf is a long-term investment, and the first few months are crucial in making sure it lasts.
+Turf is a long-term investment, and the first weeks are crucial in making sure it lasts.
 Once laid, you may be tempted to sit back and admire the new lawn, but the work is not done.
-There are important post-installation steps which you should take to ensure your turf establishes well and stays strong and healthy for many years to come.
+There are important post-installation steps which you should take to ensure your turf establishes.

 How long will my turf take to establish?